-The experienced Indianapolis theft crime attorneys at Eskew Law LLC recognize that being accused of theft can be very embarrassing.
+The experienced Indianapolis theft crime attorneys at Eskew Law recognize that being accused of theft can be very embarrassing.
 There may be additional variables like a child sneaking something into your purse or misinterpreted actions leading to the accusation.
 It could have been an impulsive mistake that you immediately regret.
 Even if you did steal something, the case may not be as straightforward as you think.

 You deserve to have your rights protected during any theft case so you do not receive unfair judgment or exceedingly harsh consequences.

 Our knowledgeable Indianapolis criminal defense lawyers understand cases involving children, teenagers, young adults, and older adults.
 Each case is different, and a first-time offense should never lead to excessive punishment.
-The circumstances around your case may help us get the charges against you dropped completely or significantly reduced, but the only way we can help is if you reach
+The circumstances around your case may help us get the charges against you dropped completely or significantly reduced, but the only way we can help is if you reach out to us.

 Skilled Indianapolis Criminal Litigator with Experience Fighting Theft Accusations